Auburn High School (Rockford, Illinois)

 Auburn High School is a public high school located in Rockford, Illinois, US, housing close to 2,000 ninth- through twelfth-grade students living in the Rockford school district.

 In addition to serving students living on the west side of Rockford, Auburn houses the high school portions of the Gifted Program, the Creative and Performing Arts Program (CAPA), and the only Junior Reserve Officers' Training Corps program remaining in Rockford.

 Controversies

-A school resource officer, Bradley Lauer, slammed a student on his head causing a skull fracture.
-The police officer told the student's parents that the student slipped, and the schools administration assisted in the cover-up.
-The possible aggravated battery committed by the police officer on the child was not disclosed until the student's parents hired counsel to obtain video footage.
+In October 2022, a school resource officer, Bradley Lauer, slammed a student to the ground, causing a skull fracture and brain damage.The incident occurred when Parris was wandering the hallways during class time.
+The assistant principal tried to stop him and when Parris tried to get away, Officer Lauer intervened.
+He lifted Parris up and forced him head-first into the hard school floor, knocking out the student.
+The police officer told the student's parents that Parris had slipped and fell, and the school administration assisted in the cover-up.
+The severity of the incident was not disclosed until the student's parents hired counsel to obtain video footage.
 Neither the officer nor school administration is being held criminally liable for the offense committed on the child.
+The family's attorney is planning to file a lawsuit against the school district and police department.